 The most notable reaction to the GDPR is the California Consumer Privacy Act (CCPA).
-On June 28, 2018 the CCPA was passed, signed into law, and will take effect January 1, 2020.
-While the CCPA is less rigorous than GPDR, this legislation has set the bar for consumer privacy laws in the U.S. by providing businesses with more regulations regarding the processing California residents’ personal information.
+On June 28, 2018, the CCPA was passed, signed into law, and will take effect January 1, 2020.
+While the CCPA is less rigorous than GPDR, this legislation has set the bar for consumer privacy laws in the U.S. by providing businesses with more regulations regarding the processing of California residents’ personal information.

 GDPR: Year Two

 In the next 12 months, expect to see an uptick in GDPR fines that will create use cases for interpreting the regulations’ requirements; an increase in using privacy by design as a best practice; and more states in the U.S. enacting or amending laws to favor the consumer.